 4) Sixteen students (32%) reported 3 seminars to Question #16 How many team cooking seminars have you attended?

-5) Twenty six students 52%) reported No to Question #18, Do you have difficulty following your training/competition diet when traveling?
+5) Twenty-six students 52%) reported No to Question #18, Do you have difficulty following your training/competition diet when traveling?

 Based on the data analysis and the interpretation of the data, the following findings were reported from the research hypotheses: